 Featured Treatment Center

-Effects of Propoxyphene Use Leads to Ban
+Effects Of Propoxyphene Use Lead To Ban

 A report conducted by the U.S. Food and Drug Administration (FDA) revealed that Propoxyphene had been associated with more than 2,100 reports of serious medical problems – including suicide, overdose, cardiac arrest, and death – since it had first been launched in 1957.
 These dangerous side effects ultimately led the FDA to recommend that the drug be removed from the market.

 While Propoxyphene is no longer for sale or manufactured within the United States, those addicted to the drug can still find it on the streets and purchase it illegally.
-Propoxyphene is extremely addictive and sources indicate that there is still a black market for it in which the medication is sold for very high prices due to the limited availability.
+Propoxyphene is extremely addictive, and sources indicate that there is still a black market for it in which the medication is sold for very high prices due to its limited availability.
 Users experience a brisk, euphoric “high” immediately after taking the drug that is then followed by 4 to 6 hours of relaxed sedation.
 Tolerance is developed relatively quickly, and many that abuse Propoxyphene will combine it with other drugs to increase intoxication, which also increases the risk of negative side effects.